AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 What is the maximum performance FireNet can achieve?
 -------------------------------------------------------

-Currently FireNet can achieve 20Gbps throughput with Jumbo frame size in AWS.
+Currently for East-West (VPC to VPC) and North-South (on-prem to VPC) traffic inspection, FireNet can achieve 20Gbps throughput with Jumbo frame size in AWS.

 The chart below describes the test case where Palo Alto VM-Series runs C5.xlarge instance size.